Speculorg/Terminal/source/services/consul/README.md

 # Consul Service

-This directory contains source code for Speculorg.Terminal.Consul.Service.
+This directory contains the Dockerfile and configuration for the Consul service, providing service discovery and key-value configuration management.